noahpryor/yahoo-placemaker/README.markdown

 ## Contributing

-I am by not means a Ruby guru so if you have seen something that I have done incorrectly or that could be improved please feel free to contribute some code!
+I am by not means a Ruby guru so if you have seen something that I have done incorrectly or that could be improved please feel free to contribute some code!h